akborhossain/PneumoniaDetectionApp/README.md

 ## Credits

-This app was developed by [Your Name] and is based on a deep learning model created using TensorFlow.
-The model training data was sourced from [Dataset Source], and the app design was inspired by [Design Inspiration Source].
+This app was developed by [Md.
+Akbar Hossain] and is based on a deep learning model created using TensorFlow.
+The model training data was sourced from [Kaggle], and the app design was inspired by [Design Inspiration Source].

 ## Disclaimer